You read right, I’m now charging my podcast guests.

 Promotion Skills: The skills needed to attract listeners with the content created to promote the content (the podcast episode).

 Producing: From equipment to the time it takes to put the episode together soup to nuts takes time.

-Hosting Skills: Becoming an award winning podcaster has opened my eyes to the value that I am providing for not only my listeners, but my guests.
+Hosting Skills: Becoming an award-winning podcaster has opened my eyes to the value that I am providing for not only my listeners but my guests.
 I can’t tell you how many times I’ve been told that after being on my show they feel like they have been to a therapy session. (example at the end of that episode) Being able to highlight their journey, life, business and skill set is something that I have been honing even before I started my show.
-Helping them by not only creating a great interview to showcase them, but crafting a premium experience for them to share with others.
-That is because I am genuinely interested in learning about people and their story.
+Helping them by not only creating a great interview to showcase them but crafting a premium experience for them to share with others.
+That is because I am genuinely interested in learning about people and their stories.